 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the quarterly period ended March OR 31, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 Foi r the transition period from to Commission file number: 001-40 973 AirSculpt Technologies, In (Exact name of registrant as specified in Delaware 87-1471855 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employe Identification No 1111 Lincoln Road, Suite 802 Miami Beach, FL Beach, FL 33139 (Address of principal executive office ces) (Zip Code) Regist rant's telephone number, including area co- de: (786) 709-9690 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each excha nge on which registered Common Stock, par value \$0.001 per share AIRS The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed 12 months (or for such shorter period that the registrant wa No □ Indicate by check mark whether the registrant has submit s required to file such reports), and (2) has tted electronically every Interactive Data been subject to such filing requirements.
-File required to be submitted pursu ents for the past 90 days.
-Yes ⊠ ant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months - · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated filer," "Act.
-Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company X Emerging growth company \boxtimes If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section he extended transition period for c omplying with any new or revised Indicate by check mark whether the registrant is a shell cor mpany (as defined in Rule 12b-2 of the Exc change Act).
-Yes □ No ⊠ The registrant had 57,569,952 shares of common stock out: standing as of May 9, 2024.
+20549 washington, D.C.
+203 ., FORM 10-Q (Mark One) ☒ QUARTERLY REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June OR 30, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 r the transition period from Commission file number: 001- AirSculpt Technologies, Inc. (Exact name of registrant as specified in Delaware 87-1471855 (State or other jurisdiction of (I.R.S.
+Employ incorporation or organization) Identification N 0.)
+1111 Lincoln Road, Suite 802 Miami Beach, FL 33139 (Address of principal executive off ices) (Zip Code) Regis trant's telephone number, including area c rode: (786) 709-9690 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each excha ange on which registered Common Stock, par value \$0.001 per share AIRS The Nasda q Global Market Indicate by check mark whether the registrant (1) has filed 12 months (or for such shorter period that the registrant was No \square all reports required to be filed by Section as required to file such reports), and (2) has 13 or 15(d) of the Securities Exchan as been subject to such filing requirer ge Act of 1934 during the preceding nents for the past 90 days.
+Yes ⊠ Indicate by check mark whether the registrant has submit (§232.405 of this chapter) during the preceding 12 months tted electronically every Interactive Data (or for such shorter period that the registr a File required to be submitted pursuant was required to submit such files uant to Rule 405 of Regulation S-T).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a company.
+See the definitions of "large accelerated filer," 'Act. accelerated filer, an accelerated filer, a no 'accelerated filer," "smaller reporting con n-accelerated filer, a smaller reporting and "emerging growth comp ng company, or an emerging growth any" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company ⊠ Emerging growth company \boxtimes If an emerging growth company, indicate by check marl financial accounting standards provided pursuant to Section the extended transition period for o complying with any new or revised Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Ex xchange Act).
+Yes □ No ⊠ The registrant had 57,592,078 shares of common stock out tstanding as of August 8, 2024.